ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Real Audio 1

-Initialization: The `Private Data` contains either the "real_audio_v4_props_t" or the "real_audio_v5_props_t" structure (differentiated by their "version" field; big-endian byte order) as found in [librmff](https://github.com/mbunkus/mkvtoolnix/blob/master/lib/librmff/librmff.h).
+Initialization: The `Private Data` contains either the "real_audio_v4_props_t" or the "real_audio_v5_props_t" structure (differentiated by their "version" field; big-endian byte order) as found in [librmff].

 ### A_REAL/28_8